Postgraduate Research Studies

 Entry to the Finance Discipline's PhD program is highly competitive.
-Several hundred students make enquiries to the PhD coordinator each year but only five to ten places are available annually.
-Consequently a first class honours degree is a minimum requirement for entry to the finance PhD program.
+Consequently a first class honours degree or equivalent research masters qualification is a minimum requirement for entry to the finance PhD program.

 The Finance Discipline only offers places for full time study.

-The Discipline of Finance Postgraduate Research Coordinator is Associate Professor Joakim Westerholm.
+The Discipline of Finance Postgraduate Research Coordinator is Associate Professor Maurice Peat.